NBISweden/GUESSmyLT/README.md

  * Trinity (2.8.4) - Reference assembly

 Others:
-  - Prokaryote and eukaryote BUSCO datasets (from https://busco.ezlab.org)
+  - Prokaryote and eukaryote BUSCO datasets (from https://busco.ezlab.org) included in the package.

 ## Installation

 #### Installation with conda:

+conda install GUESSmyLT -c juke34

 #### Installation with pip:

-Installation using **pip** will install the python 3 dependencies and download the BUSCO dataset.
-The external programs can be installed using conda.
+Installation using **pip** will not install BUSCO, Bowtie2 and Trinity.
+These external programs can be installed using conda.

 ```bash
 pip install GUESSmyLT